 Tara rowing shed, located out of Drummoyne Rowing Club

 Tara holds annual carnivals in athletics (Early Learning Class to Year 12), cross country (Early Learning Centre – Year 12), diving (Years 3 – 12), gymnastics (Early Learning Centre to Year 12) and swimming (Years 3 - 12).
 Our smallest girls enjoy these days very much and learn a great deal about sportsmanship, teamwork and House spirit.
 Within the school, Tara has a four House system: Crawford (Purple), Hake (Yellow), Walker (Green) and Waugh (Red).
-House spirit can be very intense during our Junior School carnivals and the girls are very House proud.
+House spirit can be very intense during our School carnivals and the girls are very House proud.

 At each carnival the whole school community comes together and experiences a sense of belonging through the support and encouragement they give and receive.
 They are a highlight of the school calendar.

 Senior School Sport

 Tara encourages all Tara girls to undertake some form of sport competition during the school year.
 Involvement in sport brings many advantages.
 Sport provides valuable life skills such as how to win and lose gracefully and enhances student self-discipline.
 We find that girls who participate in sport at Tara find they can improve academically and are able to develop skills in organisation as they juggle a number of commitments.
 They also meet new friends who they may not otherwise have met in their normal academic day.